 Sunday Night at The London Palladium was first broadcast in 1955 and made stars of its hosts Bruce Forsyth, Norman Vaughan and Jimmy Tarbuck.

-In 1979 The King and I arrived with Yul Brynner recreating his most famous role supported by Virginia McKenna and John Bennett.
-1981 saw Michael Crawford star in Harold Fielding’s production of Barnum and the next spectacular followed in 1983 with Fielding’s stage premiere of Singin’ in the Rain with Tommy Steele, Roy Castle, Sarah Payne and Danielle Carson (revived in 1989).
+In 1979, The King and I arrived with Yul Brynner recreating his most famous role supported by Virginia McKenna and John Bennett.
+Michael Crawford star in Harold Fielding’s production of Barnum in 1981, followed in 1983 by the spectacular stage premiere of Fielding’s Singin’ in the Rain with Tommy Steele, Roy Castle, Sarah Payne and Danielle Carson (revived in 1989).

 In 1986 a two-week season with Liza Minnelli was followed by Jerry Herman’s La Cage Aux Folles starring George Hearn and Denis Quilley.
 Ziegfeld the musical, starring Len Cariou and later Topol opened and closed in 1988.
 Other successful shows include a stage version of ’Allo ’Allo! with all of the television cast including Gordon Kaye and Carmen Silvera (twice), The Pirates of Penzance with Paul Nicholas and Bonnie Langford, The Music of Andrew Lloyd Webber starring Sarah Brightman, and an award-winning production of Show Boat produced by the Royal Shakespeare Company and Opera North (two seasons).

 Meanwhile variety was kept alive with seasons by Ken Dodd, Russ Abbott and Bruce Forsyth, not to mention regular Sunday concerts.